cdnexperts/cdnselector/README.md

 ```
 sudo CDNS_PORT=80 node cdns-frontend.js
 ```
-All worker processes will run as the unprivliged user.
+All worker processes will run as the unprivileged user.
 However, the master process which is responsible for respawning workers will continue to operate as root.

 # More documentation
 See the project wiki at : https://github.com/cdnexperts/cdnselector/wiki